silogen/kaiwo/docs/docs/reference/aim.md

 ### AIMServiceTemplate

 An AIMServiceTemplate is a namespaced and versioned template that selects a runtime profile for a given AIMClusterModel.
 A template references exactly one model by its canonical name.
-It defines the use case (latency or throughput), precision (for example bf16 or fp16), GPUs per replica, a single target GPU model, and tensor parallelism.
+It defines the metric (latency or throughput), precision (for example bf16 or fp16), GPUs per replica, a single target GPU model, and tensor parallelism.
 It may also request cache warming through `warmCache`.
 On creation, the operator inspects the image associated with the referenced model and selects the appropriate runtime profile.

 **Observability**